Multi-task neural networks by learned contextual inputs: Background

 \subsection{Related learning paradigms}

-Multi-task learning resembles other learning paradigms, in particular \textit{transfer-learning} and \textit{meta-learning}.
+Multi-task learning resembles other learning paradigms, in particular \textit{transfer learning} and \textit{meta-learning}.
 The distinctions between these can be difficult, and their nuances have changed over time.
 We base our discussion on the recent survey of \cite{Hospedales2022}.

-Transfer-learning attempts to improve the performance of a task using information from related source tasks.
+Transfer learning attempts to improve the performance of a task using information from related source tasks.
 This can, for instance, be achieved by copying an existing model trained on the source tasks and applying optional fine-tuning steps to the parameters.
 This tuning has no concern for the performance of the source tasks.
 In contrast, multi-task learning attempts to jointly optimize the performance of all tasks.

 Meta-learning also attempts to jointly optimize all tasks, but the objective of the optimization is different.
 Multi-task learning is concerned with a fixed set of provided tasks and produces a single joint model.
 Meta-learning, on the other hand, attempts to improve learning for the whole distribution of tasks, which can include unseen future tasks.
 The output is a \textit{learning procedure} that can be applied to all tasks in the task distribution.
 As such, meta-learning can draw parallels to \textit{hyper-parameter optimization}.
 However, hyper-parameter optimization only considers performance on the current learning problem, while meta-learning considers the performance over a family of learning problems that may occur.